ignite/cli/docs/guide/install.md

 This command invokes `curl` to download the install script and pipes the output to `bash` to perform the installation.
 The `ignite` binary is installed in `/usr/local/bin`.

+To learn more or customize the installation process, see the [installer docs](https://github.com/ignite-hq/installer) on GitHub.

 ### Write permission

-The Ignite CLI installation requires write permission to the `/usr/local/bin/` directory.
+Ignite CLI installation requires write permission to the `/usr/local/bin/` directory.
 If the installation fails because you do not have write permission to `/usr/local/bin/`, run the following command:

 ```bash
 curl https://get.ignite.com/cli | bash